ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-ios/add-config-files.md

 ---
-title: "Add Config Files"
+title: "Add Config File"
 description: "In this section, you'll learn how to authenticate users on an iOS app using the WeDeploy Swift API Client."
-buttonTitle: "I added the config files"
+buttonTitle: "I added the config file"
 tutorialTitle: "Getting started with WeDeploy Auth on an iOS app"
 parentId: "auth-ios"
 layout: "tutorial"
 time: 60
-weight: 5
+weight: 3
 ---

 #### Add Config Files

-Since every service folder must have a `wedeploy.json` file that configures the service, let's add one to our Auth Service in the repo we just cloned.
+Every service folder must have a `wedeploy.json` file that configures it, so let's add a file inside the sample project you just downloaded.

 ##### Auth